Actinomycosis of various localizations. Actinomycosis - symptoms, routes of transmission and treatment Actinomycosis treatment drugs

 • penicillins;

-These drugs have a good effect on the radiant fungus - insensitive to them strains of actinomycetes have not been isolated.
+These drugs have a good effect on radiant fungus; strains of actinomycetes insensitive to them have not been isolated.

-• stimulates the phagocytic process ("eating" foreign cells by phagocytic cells);
+• stimulates the phagocytic process (“eating” foreign cells by phagocyte cells);

-• enhances the production of antibodies to a wide range microorganisms; it is valuable when multi-infection has joined.
+• enhances the production of antibodies to wide range microorganisms; this is valuable in case of multi-infection.

-Surgical treatment is used to eliminate abscesses.
-Abscesses and the focus of empyema (diffuse purulent tissue damage without walls, like an abscess) are opened and drained.
-If actinomycosis has led to massive damage to the lung tissue and its purulent fusion, a lobectomy is performed (removal of the affected lobe of the lung).
+Surgical treatment is used to eliminate ulcers.
+Abscesses and a focus of empyema (a diffuse purulent lesion of tissue without walls, like an abscess) are opened and drained.
+If actinomycosis has led to massive damage to the lung tissue and its purulent melting, a lobectomy is performed (removal of the affected lobe of the lung).

-Since relapses are possible, convalescents (cured people who no longer show signs of the disease) should be under dispensary supervision for a long time - from 6 to 12 months .
+Since relapses are possible, convalescents (cured people who no longer show signs of the disease) should remain under dispensary observation for a long time - from 6 to 12 months .

 Prevention

-There is no specific prophylaxis of actinomycosis, vaccines have not been developed.
-Specific measures in the outbreak, if detected, are not carried out.
+There is no specific prevention of actinomycosis, no vaccines have been developed.
+If an outbreak is detected, no specific measures are taken.

-Non-specific prophylaxis includes a number of fairly simple measures that protect not only from the causative agents of actinomycosis:
+Nonspecific prevention includes a number of fairly simple measures that protect not only from actinomycosis pathogens:

 • thorough oral hygiene;

-• timely visits to the dentist not only with a therapeutic, but also a preventive purpose, detection of the smallest dental problems and their elimination;
+• timely visits to the dentist not only for therapeutic purposes, but also for preventive purposes, detection of the smallest dental problems and elimination of them;

-• timely treatment of inflammatory changes in the mucous membrane of the oral cavity and tonsils, prevention of tonsillitis.
+• timely treatment of inflammatory changes in the oral mucosa and tonsils, prevention of tonsillitis.

 Forecast